DIAGNijmegen/website-content/content/pages/news/kaggle_dsb_2017_paper_radiology_ai.md

-title: AI systems from high-profile competition reach performance close to radiologists
+title: AI systems for lung cancer detection from high-profile competition reach performance close to radiologists
 date: 2021-10-29
 description: Colin Jacobs and team compared AI algorithms from public competition with a panel of 11 radiologists.
 This work appeared in Radiology: Artificial Intelligence.
 picture: news/kaggle_dsb_2017_paper_radiology_ai2.png